TWS Wildlife Publication Awards

 Works recognized by this award of excellence are scientific writing characterized by originality of research or thought and a high scholastic standard in the manner of presentation.
 Publications reviewed will be research or management oriented.
 Candidate materials are found in the entire scientific literature of wildlife biology and management, primarily technical journal articles, monographs, bulletins, books, and edited works.
 Diverse subject disciplines are eligible for consideration.
 However, the Committee will not consider fishery publications, since these are the prerogative of the American Fisheries Society.

-As commonly used, the term “wildlife” applies principally to vertebrate animals.
 Members of the Society are strongly oriented to the values of wildlife to people.
 Hence we are concerned with management and maintenance of wildlife populations within the natural environment.
-Committees will be interested in, but not limited to, works applying to problems of husbandry and conservation.
+The award committee will be interested in, but not limited to, investigations into the biology and ecology of wildlife and their habitats that has direct or indirect implications for wildlife management, research, and conservation.

 Ordinarily, purely taxonomic, anatomical, physiological, and similar treatments do not qualify.
 However, a Committee may decide, for example, that a paper on the effects of radioactive fallout on hummingbirds is within its purview.
 This would be most likely if such a publication helped to explain basic phenomena common to many species of wildlife.